WFXL

-WFXL, virtual channel 31 (VHF digital channel 12), is a Fox-affiliated television station licensed to Albany, Georgia, United States, and serving Southwestern Georgia.
-The station is owned by the Hunt Valley, Maryland–based Sinclair Broadcast Group.
-WFXL's studios are located on Stuart Avenue in Albany, and its transmitter is located east of Doerun along the Colquitt–Worth county line.
+WFXL (channel 31) is a television station in Albany, Georgia, United States, serving as the Fox affiliate for Southwest Georgia.
+Owned by Sinclair Broadcast Group, the station is operated under joint sales and shared services agreements by Marquee Broadcasting, owner of CBS affiliate WSWG (channel 44) and MyNetworkTV affiliate WSST-TV (channel 55).
+The three stations share offices on Slappey Boulevard in Albany; WFXL's transmitter is located east of Doerun along the Colquitt–Worth county line.

 History

-The station signed on February 14, 1982 as WTSG-TV, Southwestern Georgia's first independent station.
-It was founded by black physician Carl Gordon Jr. The station's original studio facilities were located on North Slappey Boulevard/US 82 in Albany.
+The station signed on February 14, 1982, as WTSG-TV, Southwestern Georgia's first independent station.
+It was founded by Black physician Carl Gordon Jr. The station's original studio facilities were located on North Slappey Boulevard/US 82 in Albany.
 It became a charter Fox affiliate on October 9, 1986.
-However, the station itself still operated as a de facto Independent station because the Fox network only had one program in its lineup until April 1987 and even then, would not expand to seven nights of programming per week until 1993.
+However, the station itself still operated as a de facto independent because the Fox network only had one program in its lineup until April 1987 and even then, would not expand to seven nights of programming per week until 1993.
 Prior to that time, the station itself aired movies on nights where Fox had no scheduled programming.
 Gordon sold the station to NewSouth Broadcasting in 1987.
 The station changed its call letters to the current WFXL in 1989.

 Clarion Broadcasting purchased the station in 1996.
 Clarion then sold WFXL to the Wicks Broadcast Group (which also owned fellow Fox affiliates KCIT in Amarillo, Texas, KJTL in Wichita Falls, Texas–Lawton, Oklahoma, and WPGX in Panama City, Florida as well as NBC affiliate KMTR in Eugene, Oregon). in 1998.
 In March 1999, Waitt Broadcasting bought the station from Wicks.
 Raycom Media acquired the outlet in December 2003 through its purchase of most of Waitt Media's stations.
-In March 2006, Raycom announced the sale of WFXL and eleven other stations to Barrington Broadcasting in order to meet Federal Communications Commission (FCC) rules regarding station ownership.
+In March 2006, Raycom announced the sale of WFXL and eleven other stations to Barrington Broadcasting to meet Federal Communications Commission (FCC) rules regarding station ownership.
 The company had just acquired the Liberty Corporation, owner of NBC affiliate WALB, which it decided to keep.